What are migration assessments?

-For the purposes of awarding points, the Department of Home Affairs considers skilled employment will comprise at least 20 hours employment per week.
+For the purposes of awarding points, the Department of Home Affairs requires skilled employment to comprise at least 20 hours employment per week.

-If requested by the applicant, NAATI will provide its opinion, as part of the skills assessment, on the skilled employment claims.
+If requested, NAATI will provide its opinion on the applicant’s skilled employment as part of the skills assessment.

-If NAATI is to make an assessment of your education qualification(s) and/or skilled employment you will need to:
+If you need NAATI to make an assessment of your education qualification(s) and/or skilled employment you will need to: